 Ballymore Novices’ Hurdle 2020 – Envoi Allen

 The race got us off to a good start with no non-runners in the field of 12.
 Envoi Allen was the clear favourite before the race at 8/11 with Davy Russell on board.
-However, Sporting John and the second most successful Cheltenham jockey of all time, Barry Geraghty were out to cause an upset at 10/3.
+However, Sporting John and the second most successful Cheltenham jockey of all time, Barry Geraghty were out to cause an upset at odds of 10/3.

 As they approached the final three fences, Russell made his move and Envoi Allen shifted up a gear.
 Jumping well they took the lead and managed to stay on, under stiff competition from Easywork.